-Thank you to Harper Teen and Qamar Tours for this arc in exchange for an honest review.
+Thank you to Hot Key Books and Netgalley for the arc in exchange for an honest review.

 Synopsis from Goodreads: